nguyenphuminh/JeChain/README.md

-    "ENABLE_MINING": /*Leave true if you want to mine, default is false*/ "ENABLE_LOGGING": /*Leave true if you want to log out contract logs, default is false*/, "ENABLE_RPC": /*Leave true if you want to run a RPC server, default is false*/, "SYNC_FROM": /*A string containing an address to sync chain from*/, "ENABLE_CHAIN_REQUEST": /*Leave true if you want to sync chain from others, default is false*/ }
+    "ENABLE_MINING": /*Leave true if you want to mine, default is false*/ "ENABLE_LOGGING": /*Leave true if you want to log out contract logs, default is false*/, "ENABLE_RPC": /*Leave true if you want to run a RPC server, default is false*/, "ENABLE_CHAIN_REQUEST": /*Leave true if you want to sync chain from others, default is false*/ }
 ```